flutter/website/src/get-started/install/_get-sdk-linux.md

 ### Understanding Linux Commands

 Before we begin the installation, it would be useful to understand some common Linux commands.
-Refer to our [Glossary](#glossary) section for a brief overview of these commands.
+Refer to our [Understanding Linux Commands](#understanding-linux-commands) section for a brief overview of these commands.

 ### Method 1: Install Flutter using snapd